-- The award is for the best peer reviewed article, with a Policy Studies (public policy, social policy, public management, governance) focus, accepted by a journal in the previous calendar year (e.g. July, 2019 to June, 2020).
+- The Prize is awarded to the author of best peer reviewed article with a Policy Studies (public policy, social policy, public management, governance) focus, published online in early view or fully published by a journal in the previous calendar year.

-- To be eligible for the prize, the author must be a postgraduate or early career researcher (within their first five years postdoc, however, we are happy to accommodate significant career interruptions).
-He/She must also be working or studying at an Australian university (or working outside the higher education sector for those who are between academic appointments).
+- To be eligible for the prize, the nominated author must be a postgraduate or an early career researcher (within five years of obtaining their PhD, not including career interruptions).
+They must be currently working in Australia, studying at an Australian university, or living in Australia between academic appointments.

-- The submission should include a copy of the paper, along with a 100 word statement about the reason for the nomination.
-It should be sent to the Chair of the APSA Policy Studies Research Group, Siobhan O’Sullivan, at email@example.com by the due date (to be advised by APSA every entry year).
+- Submissions should include a completed application form and a digital copy of the article to be considered for the Prize.
+Applications should be sent to the Chair of the APSA Policy Studies Research Group (Joshua Newman <firstname.lastname@example.org>, by the announced due date.

-- A Selection Committee will consist of two nominees on behalf of ANZSOG and two nominees on behalf of the Policy Studies Research Group.
-Each group should nominate one female-identifying Policy Studies scholar and one male-identifying Policy Studies scholar.
-Other diversities are strongly encouraged.
+- The decision will be made by a judging panel chaired by the Chair of the Policy Studies Research Group.
+The panel will consist of two members on behalf of ANZSOG and two Policy Studies Research Group members, with at least one female-identifying Policy Studies scholar and one male-identifying Policy Studies scholar.
+Other diversities are strongly encouraged

 - Dr. Prudence Brown, ‘Understanding barriers to new approaches – a case study from Australian remote indigenous policy‘.